Sunday, 24 January 2021

 The Bloaters were relegated once more in 2018-19 but restructured off the pitch to form a stronger base going forward.
 Rob McCombe took over as manager.
 His team sat in tenth place in Division One North when the 2019-20 season ended early owing to the Coronavirus pandemic.

-Great Yarmouth Town FC will play in the Eastern Counties League Division One North in the 1920-21 season.
+Great Yarmouth Town FC will play in the Eastern Counties League Premier Division in the 2024-25 season.

 My visits